vbotka/ansible-collection-freebsd/docs/source/examples/340/example.rst

    :language: yaml
    :force:

-Playbook output - install and configure lighttpd
+Playbook output - Install and configure lighttpd
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The inventory ``iocage.ini`` is needed to delegate the tasks 'Manage FreeBSD packages' from the